What is ZionCare?

 - If the interval between multiple sleep records is less than 1 hour, ZionCare's algorithm will treat it as continuous sleep and combine the sleep records for analysis.

 - In order to improve the accuracy of sleep data analysis, the minimum analysis time required for data reported by daily sleep records is 2 hours.
 Sleep less than 2 hours will be regarded as invalid data and will not be counted.

-- The ZionCare wearable device will determine whether you are in a sleep state based on your activity intensity and heart rate.
-Some behaviors during sleep, such as getting up, dreaming, muscle twitching, etc., may all be reflected in the sleep data.
-ZionCare's sleep hypoxia detection The program can provide you with professional report interpretation.
+- The ZionCare wearable device will judge whether to enter a sleep state based on your activity intensity and heart rate.
+Some behaviors during sleep, such as getting up, dreaming, muscle twitching, etc., may be reflected in the sleep data.
+ZionCare's multi-night home sleep The detection scheme can provide you with professional report interpretation.

-- You can participate in ZionCare's sleep hypoxia detection program for multiple days of observation, and then add samples to confirm the actual sleep rating.
+- You can participate in ZionCare's multi-night home sleep detection program for multi-day observation, and then increase the sample to confirm the actual sleep rating.

-- ODI 3% is the number of times the blood oxygen concentration drops by 3% per hour, and it is also the number of hypoxia per hour.
+- ODI 3% is the number of times the blood oxygen concentration drops by 3% per hour, and it is also the number of times breathing disorders occur per hour.
 It is one of the important indicators for judging sleep status.
-Some institutions will also use 4% for judgment.
+Some institutions also use 4% for judgment.